ibpsa/project1-boptest/docs/user_guide/source/getting_started.rst

 Send the following API request to ``<url>``.
 The returned ``<testid>`` will be needed for all future API requests associated with your chosen test case.
+See `API Summary`_ for more information on available requests.

 Use the API
 -----------